tbates/tbates.github.io/_posts/2020-11-30-First-steps.markdown

 	# Residual variance in mpg (stuff not explained by disp and gear)
 	mxPath(from = "mpg", arrows = 2),

-	# With no one-headed arrows comming in, we can fix the variance of our two IVs at their known values
+	# In this (silly) toy model, we can fix the variance of our two IVs at their known values
 	mxPath(from = "disp", arrows = 2, free = F, values = var(mtcars$disp)),
 	mxPath(from = "gear", arrows = 2, free = F, values = var(mtcars$gear)),